LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 A defined main objective of this project is the development of a cost-effective magnetic field sensors  interface that is also universally expandable.
 The focus is on mapping different sensors and being compatible with different magnet types and shapes.

-This ensures broad applicability in different scenarios.
-Another goal is reproducibility to ensure consistent results.
-Easy communication with standard PC hardware maximises the user-friendliness of the interface.
+This ensures a wide range of applications in different scenarios.
+Another goal is reproducibility to ensure uniform results, which as a result reduces the susceptibility to errors.
+Easy communication with standard (+pc) hardware, which offers a variety of common interface options, maximizes the user-friendliness.

 The flexibility to support different sensors and magnets makes the system versatile and opens the possibility for use in different applications.
 A low-cost magnetic field sensors interface will therefore not only be economically attractive, but also facilitate the integration of magnetic field sensors  in different contexts.